 - Add a couple of tablespoons olive oil to the Instant Pot and press the "Sauté" button.

 OPTIONAL STEP: After the oil heats up, add the chicken, breast side down and let cook 2-3 minutes to sear the chicken skin.
 Remove the chicken from the pot and set aside as you prep the soup.
-Add a little more oil to the pot after searing it's looking dry. - When the oil is simmering add the chopped onion, garlic, carrots and celery.
+Add a little more oil to the pot after searing if it's looking dry. - When the oil is simmering add the chopped onion, garlic, carrots and celery.
 Cook for about 4-5 minutes.

 - Add the chicken breast side up to the pot (whole chicken or pieces) and cover with chicken stock, water and add the bay leaves.